Tharuksha/Website-Save-Water-For-Better-Future/README.md

 <h2> Technologies Used </h2>

--The website was developed using the following technologies:
+- The website was developed using the following technologies:

 - - HTML
 - - CSS